 The scholarship is meant to help you cover the expenses you will incur while abroad but will not necessarily cover all of them, so be prepared to cover a certain portion of the costs yourself.
 Erasmus+ program does not grant participants with the scholarship in case of distance learning without moving to the host country.
 In order to grant blended mobility (virtual mobility at distance combined with physical mobility period) the period where participant is present at the host country must be at least 2 consecutive months (only the period of pshysical mobility will be granted).
 In case of virtual (web-based) mobility carried out on spot it is upmost important to make sure the receiving university supports student's choice to move to the campus and is ready to confirm the presence as part of the exchange reports.

-The European Commission's grant amounts spring 2022 onwards for UT students studying abroad are the following:
+The European Commission's grant amounts from spring 2024 onwards for UT students studying abroad are the following:

 Group of receiving countries

 |Ireland, Island, Liechtenstein, Luxembourg, Norway, Sweden, Finland, Denmark||674 euros per month (30 days in month)|

 |Austria, Belgium, The Netherlands, Spain, Italy, Greece, Cyprus, Malta, Portugal, France, Germany||674 euros per month (30 days in month)|

 Countries with low cost of living

 |Bulgaria, Croatia, North Macedonia, Lithuania, Latvia, Poland, Rumenia, Slovakia, Slovenia, Czech Republic, Turkey, Hungary, Serbia||606 euros per month (30 days in month)|

 Higher Erasmus+ grant for students with disadvantaged background

 You are entitled to apply for an additional 250 euros per month if you fulfill one of the following conditions: